Frequently Asked Questions

 What is the schedule?
 Check the schedule here: http://www.fatfiftyfive.com/fat-55-race/schedule/

 Where should I stay?
 Is there camping or a good deal on lodging?
 If you’re looking to camp we suggest Salmon Creek Falls Campground, just 5 miles up RD 24 (Salmon Creek Road), you will actually ride right through the campground about 7 miles into the race.

 What type of bike should I ride?
 Personally I like to ride a trail bike with 5 to 6 inches of travel with powerful stoppers and a dropper seatpost.
 However many champions have been aborard single speeds; the winner of year one back in 2010 didn’t even have a suspension fork!

 Will I have to navigate my route?
 No. All the corners and turns are marked and will be staffed by volunteer corner marshals.

-Why should I pay to do this when I can ride these trails on my own?
-We provide all the food, hydration, and navigation, plus a tasty organic meal, cold beer, and live music at the end.
+What’s in it for me?
+We provide food, hydration, and navigation, a tasty meal afterwards and live music.
 All you have to do is ride your bike!
 If you go fast, you go home RICH!
 Well, OK, maybe not quite, but at least you can fill your tank and maybe pay your rent.
 We’ve designed this course—and this event—to bring you as much Oakridge adventure as we possibly can.
 No need to carry a heavy pack, worry about getting lost, you don’t have to wait for anyone in your group, and they don’t have to wait for you… Just go ride your bike!

 What does FAT 55 do for the community/area?
 The FAT 55 organizes trailwork parties to brush back the undergrowth before it takes over the trails, maintain the tread, and repair damaged areas of trail before the race.
-In 2011 we did a combined 200+ hours of trailwork, per year on the trails ridden in the course.
+We average 200+ hours of trailwork, per year on the trails ridden in the course.
 We advocate for getting kids’ cycling and work in the community to get kids out on the trails.
 We partner with GOATS to coordinate these efforts.
 We give back to GOATS and the community in money and trail work.